Whitechapel: In literature

 In 2002, Whitechapel was used as the setting for a Sherlock Holmes film, The Case of the Whitechapel Vampire, based on the Arthur Conan Doyle story The Adventure of the Sussex Vampire.

 Whitechapel serves as the setting for the television series Ripper Street, which aired 2013–2016.

+In music

+Whitechapel is the setting for the song "Fogwalking", a track on the 1970s album A Black Box, by English musical artist Peter Hammill.